abatchelor/awellchartedpath/_posts/2018-08-15-getting-home.md

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/homewardSunrockPool.jpg" target="_blank"><img src="/static/assets/img/blog/homewardSunrockPool.jpg" width="30%"></a> <a href="/static/assets/img/blog/homewardSunrockAnimals.jpg" target="_blank"><img src="/static/assets/img/blog/homewardSunrockAnimals.jpg" width="30%"></a><p><i>Sunrock Guesthouse</i></p></div><p></p>

-In Johannesburg, we stayed at the **Sunrock Guesthouse** which is out near the airport and offers free airport pick-up/drop-off and free breakfast and had great reviews.
+In Johannesburg, we stayed at the **Sunrock Guesthouse**, which is out near the airport and offers free airport pick-up/drop-off and free breakfast and had great reviews.
 We ended up a bit unlucky as one of the draws of their property is their outdoor pool, but our winter day there was an unseasonably cool 45 degrees, which made us freeze both inside and outside our room.
 We had a nice sleep, ate some breakfast, and then needed to kill 6-7 hours before heading to the airport since our onward flight didn't leave until the evening.
 We got a late checkout, played some pool in their common room, and I got my 7th and final massage of the trip at a great price before we got back in their van to head to our flight.

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/homewardChicago.jpg" target="_blank"><img src="/static/assets/img/blog/homewardChicago.jpg" width="30%"></a> <a href="/static/assets/img/blog/homewardChicagoDeepDish.jpg" target="_blank"><img src="/static/assets/img/blog/homewardChicagoDeepDish.jpg" width="30%"></a><p><i>Left: The view from our hotel room.
 Right: Lou Malnati's Pizzeria.</i></p></div><p></p>